RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 date: '2019-02-22T10:00:00+0100'
 ---

-One of the simplest optimization you can do to speed up your application is to use a cache to avoid heavy data computation, database queries or API calls.
+One of the most straightforward optimization you can do to speed up your application is to use a cache to avoid hefty data computation, database queries or API calls.

 The term "cache" means "_a temporary storage space or memory that allows fast access to data_" ([dictionary.com](https://www.dictionary.com/browse/cache)).
 In the other hands, **think about it as simple key/value store**.

 There's a bunch of different cache systems.
 One of the most known is [Redis](https://redis.io/).
-It's a very good in-memory data structure store but is sometimes overkill for a small to medium size application.
+It's an excellent in-memory data structure store but is sometimes overkill for a small to medium size application.

-Instead of relying on a third party library, we will learn how to build our own cache system.
+Instead of relying on a third-party library, we will learn how to build our cache system.

 Since ES2015, JavaScript has the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object which is an `Object` on steroid and can easily be used for caching.